USTA Southern Regulations (Rules & Regs)

 iv.
 All players must have a current USTA membership in order to be ranked in USTA Southern.

 v.
 The minimum requirements for ranking may be waived only by the Board of Directors upon the recommendation of the USTA Southern Junior Competition Committee.

-1. One (1) Southern Championship and a minimum of two hundred (200) points earned in the Points-Per-Round system used by USTA Southern will be included in the USTA Southern year end rankings.
+vi.
+Players earning a minimum of two hundred (200) points earned in the Points-Per-Round system used by USTA Southern will be included in the USTA Southern year end rankings.

 vii.
-Singles matches consisting of at least two (2) full sets count for USTA Southern ranking.
+Singles matches consisting of any approved scoring format shall count for USTA Southern ranking.
 Doubles matches consisting of at least an 8-game pro-set count for USTA Southern ranking.

 viii.
 Only the results of those tournaments using the approved internet posting of results shall be considered for ranking purposes.